Paramore: Here is the full set list played by the American rockers at the OVO Hydro in Glasgow

-Paramore UK tour 2023 setlist: All 21 songs played by Hayley Williams and co. at Glasgow Hydro show
+Paramore setlist 2023: All 21 songs played by Hayley Williams fronted band at Glasgow Hydro show

-Here is the full Paramore UK set list played by the band at the Glasgow OVO Hydro last night, including set times, which covers were played and when they took the stage.
+Here is the full Paramore UK set list played by the band at the Glasgow OVO Hydro on Monday night, including set times, which covers and what time does Paramore go on stage?
+From All I Wanted to Still Into You.

 It had been four years since Hayley Williams and her band Paramore played the Glasgow venue – but their return to the stage was as triumphant as ever with the band blasting out song after song from their new album This Is Why alongside some of the biggest hits ever.

-Supported by Rozi Plain and British indie heroes Bloc Party, the Tennessee band took the stage at 9pm in Glasgow and played for two full hours with a 21 song set.
+Supported by Rozi Plain and British indie heroes Bloc Party, the Tennessee band took the stage at 9pm in Glasgow on Monday April 17 and played for two full hours with a 21 song set.

 The sold out Glasgow crowd were even treated to a special cover of a song by Scottish band Orange Juice as Williams took the stage for a special acoustic version of their song Rip It Up.